KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 - Position Sensitivity: .01
 - Position and Rotation Packing: Packed (.01 precision for position, not sure about rotation)
 - Scale Packing: Unpacked (because we disable scale syncing)

+Some classes were renamed and their GUIDs were changed to fix build errors when FishNet and NGO are in the same project:
+- PostProcessAssemblyResolver -> FNPostProcessAssemblyResolver
+- PostProcessReflectionImporter -> FNPostProcessReflectionImporter
+- PostProcessReflectionImporterProvider -> FNPostProcessReflectionImporterProvider

 #### Mirror